aaronpdennis/congress-maps/README.md

 ```

 Next, go to [mapbox.com/studio/styles](https://www.mapbox.com/styles), then drag-and-drop the `congressional-districts-style-v8.json` file onto the screen.
 This should upload the map style to Mapbox.

-Once the style is uploaded, copy the style URL and paste it into `website/index.html` on line 32;

 Check out [mapbox.com/studio](https://www.mapbox.com/studio) to see updates on data processing.
 Once Mapbox is finished processing your upload, you can use the files in the `example` directory for a US Congressional web map with functionality to focus on specific states or districts.
 To use this example web map, you'll need to change out my map style and default access token for your own.
 In the `index.html` file, replace my Mapbox default access token on line 75 and my map style URL on line 79 with your own.